avfmoreira/avfmoreira/README.md

 # André Moreira - @avfmoreira

 ## Hi there 👋
-I'm André - I make money working with justice - but I'm not the Batman.
-I have working at the last 10 years on Court of Jutice of Sao Paulo, but I intend to working with tech at some point in the near future.
+I'm André, I make money working with justice - but I'm not the Batman.
+At the last 10 years I have working on Court of Justice of Sao Paulo, but I intend to working with tech at some point in a near future.

 ## My skills
 <!--